moroso/docs/compiler/language.md

 The language has rust's sized unsigned integer types `u8`, `u16`, `u32` and signed types `i8`, `i16`, `i32`.
 It does not have an `int` or `uint` type.
 There are no floating point types.
 At some point support for fixed-point types may be added, but they will not initially be present.
+An integer specified without a size is an i32.

+Implicit casting is done between integer types, but only from a smaller type to a larger one of the same signedness.

 There is a `bool` type, which may contain only the values `true` and `false`.